Post Show Report Neftegaz 2021

 “This is not the first time that Electroshield Samara has participated in Neftegaz.
 This exhibition is very important for us as it is one of the few events in the current Covid-19 times when you can really meet customers and show them new products.
 And of course, the opportunity for such face-to-face networking is particularly valuable.
 This year, the exhibition celebrates its anniversary.
 We wish the visitors and exhibitors to make the most of it.”

-The Neftegaz 2021 conference programme offered presentations of exhibitors brought together in thematic sessions.
+The Neftegaz 2021 offered presentations of exhibitors brought together in thematic sessions.
 They were held in a special business presentation area.

-The programme was opened by the Session on Power and Control Conductors for Oil and Gas Production, organised by EXPOCENTRE AO jointly with the Electrocable International Association and the Russian Aluminum Association.
+The programme was opened by the, organised by EXPOCENTRE AO jointly with the Electrocable International Association and the Russian Aluminum Association.
 The event included eight presentations and a workshop of the Russian Aluminum Association devoted to aluminum solutions for the oil and gas industry.